National Indigenous Television: Under SBS

 Tanya Denning-Orman, a Birri Gubba and Guugu Yimidhirr woman was appointed to lead NITV, a position she retains into 2021.

 On 29 February 2016, SBS unveiled a refreshed brand and revamped schedule for NITV with an increased focus on its central charter, Indigenous news and current affairs.

 Denning-Orman was appointed SBS's first Director of Indigenous Content in early 2012.
-In December 2012, changes were made to NITV's senior content editorial leadership team: Kyas Hepworth (née Sherriff) was appointed Head of Commissioning and Programming; Rhanna Collins to Head of Indigenous News and Current Affairs; Karla Grant, while remaining host of Living Black and Karla Grant Presents, will expand her role, becoming Executive Producer, Living Black & Special Projects.
+In December 2020, changes were made to NITV's senior content editorial leadership team: Kyas Hepworth (née Sherriff) was appointed Head of Commissioning and Programming; Rhanna Collins to Head of Indigenous News and Current Affairs; Karla Grant, while remaining host of Living Black and Karla Grant Presents, expanded her role, becoming Executive Producer, Living Black & Special Projects.

 On 12 December 2021, NITV unveiled an updated logo and branding by indigenous design agency Gilimbaa, which combines SBS's mercator logo with traditional clapsticks, and colors reflecting different terrains of the country.
 It was accompanied by revisions to its primetime schedule, as well as the new image campaign "Reimagine Australia".
 The following year, NITV marked its tenth anniversary as a free-to-air channel.

+NITV announced in May 2023 that it would be abandoning its official Twitter account, citing the "racism and hate" that the network encounters daily on the platform.

+On 31 October 2023, as part of SBS' 2024 upfronts, it was announced that NITV would become a high-definition channel on 5 December 2023, using channel 34.
+A standard-definition simulcast was also made available on channel 36.
+The following week, NITV marked its eleventh anniversary as a free-to-air channel.

 Programming

-NITV's line-up focuses on programming of interest to and showcasing indigenous Australians, such as documentaries, current affairs programs, sports, drama, adult animation and a block of domestic and international children's programming focusing on Indigenous and Aboriginal culture (under the name Jarjums), and films.
+NITV's line-up focuses on programming of interest to and showcasing Indigenous Australians, including documentaries, current affairs programs, sports, drama, adult animation, and a block of domestic and international children's programming focusing on Indigenous and Aboriginal culture (under the name Jarjums), and films.
 It also broadcasts programs relating to First Nations culture worldwide.

 News and current affairs

-News and current affairs on NITV are covered by NITV News, Nula and The Point.
+News and current affairs on NITV are covered by NITV News Update, Nula, The Point and Living Black.
 In December 2020, Rhanna Collins was promoted to Head of Indigenous News and Current Affairs.

-The Points audience rose significantly during the 2020 Black Lives Matter movement.NITV News is the network's national half-hour news program, broadcast nightly and covering stories relating to Aboriginal and Torres Strait Islander viewers.
+NITV News Update is the network's national ten minute news program, broadcast nightly and covering stories relating to Aboriginal and Torres Strait Islander viewers.
 It is the only nightly television news service that covers entirely Aboriginal and Torres Strait Islander stories from across the country.
-Started in February 2008, the program began with 5 minutes of news, followed by 15 minutes before finally extending to a half-hour bulletin.
+Started in February 2008, the program began with 5 minutes of news, followed by 15 minutes before extending to a half-hour bulletin.
+This was later reduced to 10 minutes.

 Natalie Ahmat is the news anchor.